- Dave Millier, CEO, Uzado Inc.

 3. Maintain and optimize

-Maintain and optimize the incident management process by tracking metrics and leveraging best practices.
+Manage and improve the incident management process by tracking metrics, testing capabilities, and leveraging best practices.

 This guided implementation is a six call advisory process.